rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 So to mitigate that, we've fixed the transpiler to so that if an expression that is grouped is a typecast, it does not include the parentheses.

-## Adds Diagnostics for Member Accessibility
+## Diagnostics for Member Accessibility
 <!-- 2024-01-09 (for v1.0.0-alpha.25 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript/pull/1004 -->

 We've added diagnostics for setting unknown fields of classes